nalbarr/coursera-stanford-machine-learning/README.md

 This is main repository for course work as part of Coursera course for [Machine Learning (https://www.coursera.org/learn/machine-learning/)

-I took this course during lag in deeplearning.ai specialization course release for Sequence Models.
-I also wanted to take step back and understand previously cited research by Andrew Ng and his "Heroes of deep learning" series.o
+I took this course during lag in deeplearning.ai specialization course release for Module #5 - Sequence Models.
+I also wanted to take step back and understand previously cited research by Andrew Ng and his "Heroes of deep learning" series.

 ### Instructors
 Andrew Ng, Co-founder, Coursera, Adjunct Professor, Stanford University; formerly head of Baidu AI Group / Google Brain.